iandennismiller/gthnk/docs/intro/quick-start.rst

 Use the Journal
 ---------------

+**gthnk** uses a basic :doc:`/user/text-file-format` because anything more complicated isn't reliable enough for something as important as your thoughts.

 Create a file on your desktop called ``journal.txt`` and use a text editor to paste the following into it:

 ::